-Manually creating models involves a lot of human effort (which, of course, is why we wanted to build TAUTOKO in the first place.)
-We therefore restricted our evaluation to only three subjects, namely SMTPProtocol, ZipOutput-Stream and Signature.
+Manually creating models involves a lot of human effort (which, of course, is why we wanted to build TAU-TOKO in the first place.)
+We therefore restricted our evaluation to only three subjects, namely SMTPProtocol, ZipOutputStream and Signature.
 In total, we spent over 10 hours on creating the specifications, where most of the time was spent on SMTPProtocol, which is also the most complex.
-Due to space restrictions, we cannot depict the complete specifica-

-3Models for the remaining subjects are available online at the website given in Section 6.
+Due to space restrictions, we cannot depict the complete specifications here.
+However, they are available for download at the address given in Section 6.
+Table 3 lists structural details of the manually built models.